CraftRigs

 M4 Max 64GB:

-• You need 70B at the highest quality you can get on a portable device
+• You need 70B at Q4_K_M running at usable speed on a portable device

 • This is your primary compute device and you travel regularly